montana-knight/Calling-Induced-Variants-with-RNA-Seq-Data/README.md

 ![NCSU Logo](https://brand.ncsu.edu/assets/logos/ncstate-brick-4x1-red-min.png)

-# Somatic Variant Calling in a Highly Inbred Species with RNA-Seq Data
+# Calling Environmentally Induced Mutations in a Highly Inbred Species using RNA-Sequencing Data

 **Gene expression data** is one of the most common biological data types collected.
 It's incredibly informative, and now can have nucleotide level information thanks to Next Generation Sequencing (NGS) technolgy's **RNA-Seq**.
 Oftentimes labs opt to do RNA-Seq data because they value gene expression information over other biological information.
 This makes finding **new "alternative" uses for RNA-Seq data** (besides just gene expression) that much more interesting.